aws/aws-fpga/hdk/docs/Programmer_View.md

   **\[C\]** Pre-integrated with [OpenCL runtime library](../../SDAccel)

-2. **Runtime code**: required for reading/writing from/to the Custom Logic, handling interrupts, and using the DMA.
+2. **Runtime code**: is required for reading/writing from/to the Custom Logic, handling interrupts, and using the DMA.
 This is provided by:

   **\[D\]** [FPGA PCIe Lib](../../sdk/userspace/fpga_libs/fpga_pci/) is a C-library used to access the FPGA memory space behind the AppPF PCIe BARs, from Linux application space like reading/writing to register space or passing messages.
 This library can be compiled and linked with the developer's C/C++ application.